quantide/qtraining/README.md

 To build a book with bookdown, you have to refer to a particular .Rproj file, `bookdown-demo.Rproj`, which is available on [https://github.com/rstudio/bookdown-demo](https://github.com/rstudio/bookdown-demo) repository.
 I recommend you to download the whole repository as a Zip file and to use it as a structure for your book.

-In `qtraining`, I used bookdown-demo into _manual-pdf_ and _exercises_ folders of _011-rbase-one-day_.
+In `qtraining`, I used bookdown-demo into _manual-pdf_ and _exercises_ folders of _011-rbase-one-day_ and in _manual-pdf_ of _010-rbase-two-days_.
 These folders represents my first trial to use `bookdown`, so I advice you to look at the structure of that folders and to read the [Bookdown web book](https://bookdown.org/yihui/bookdown/get-started.html).

 ## My idea of structure

 1. Generate into bookdown-demo folder two subfolders, _input_ and _output_ and includes all the content of bookdown-demo into _input_.

 2. Generate your Rmd containing the course content in _input_ folder.
 Each Rmd represents a chapter of your book, so you have to put a number at the beginning of the Rmd name.
 The number have to correspond to the Rmd order in the book.